 This is actually a good practice.
 Instead of trying to force users into the more expensive options first, the company presents their lowest-cost option on the page.
 If you want to up your service to two or three years and cover more devices, you can do so quite easily.
 You’re just not pushed into the costlier option at the outset.

 The bigger issue is with subscription auto-renewal.
 What we like here is that the company doesn’t hide the fact that auto renewal is in place.
-You can easily see the word for it couched under the software purchase on the right:
+You can easily see the word for it couched under the software description on the left:

 However, Bitdefender starts with auto-renewal on by default.
 And the color choice for the link is purposefully designed to make it less obvious.
 You’ll need to click the gray “auto-renewal” link and turn off auto-renewal if you don’t want that option by default.